env.dev

 How do I read an environment variable in Go?

-Use os.Getenv("KEY") which returns the value or an empty string if not set.
-Use os.LookupEnv("KEY") when you need to distinguish between an empty value and a missing variable — it returns both the value and a boolean.
+Call os.Getenv("KEY"), which returns the value or an empty string if the variable is unset.
+Use os.LookupEnv("KEY") when you need to distinguish a missing variable from one set to an empty string — it returns the value plus a boolean that is false only when the key is absent.

 Stay up to date